 Is Namibia your next travel destination or a new entry on your bucket list?
 Maybe this article will help you decide.

-Namibia is a massive country by world standards, Namibia is more than twice the size of Germany, 3.4 times bigger than the United Kingdom and Namibia is slightly larger than the State of Texas.
+Namibia is a massive country by world standards, Namibia is more than twice the size of Germany, 3.4 times bigger than the United Kingdom.
+Compared to the USA Namibia is slightly larger than the State of Texas.

 Read the next blog post for more detail on each area, to help you decide your trip.